raiderrobert/amino/README.md

 Amino has three parts:
 - a schema definition like graphql or protobuf for the data space it operates on
-- a pre-built small DSL for conditional logic to operate on these schemas
+- a pre-built small and extensible DSL for conditional logic to operate on these schemas
 - a runtime to evaluate the rules against the data set